cazanbogdan2000/ose-upb-ai-public/README.md

     1. We have a model, how we can actually use it in production.
 Introducing DevOps, CI/CD and data gathering techniques for machine learning engineers.
 Because our work is evolving around Google Cloud Platform, in this course I will show off the main parts of Google Cloud Platform and how we can put a model in production for a simple use case.
         1. Intro to GCP
         2. We will use a model from previous weeks and we will make it into production
-8. Internal project presentation - invited speaker
-    1. TBD

-## Assignment

-The course will have a 4 week assignment which will consist of

-1. Finishing the coding part from the course / testing it / improving the performance of the models and finally upload it to a GitHub project
-    1. K-Means
-    2. Linear Regression
-    3. Difficulty: 5/10
-2. Detect simple anomalies using self organizing maps (SOM) on Orange services data
-    1. Possibly a Kaggle competition ( I am not sure in this moment )
-    2. The homework will include a skeleton
-    3. It will test how they can adapt the knowledge from the course to a real word scenario
-    4. Difficulty: 8/10